sheebans/ss-Gooru-FE/README.md

 Testem is configured to proxy ajax request to the stubby server, make sure your stubby server is running Other option is to use
  * `grunt test` which start the stubby and run the test by using `ember test`
- * `grunt test:dev` which start the stubby and run the test by using `ember test --server`
+ * `grunt test:server` which start the stubby and run the test by using `ember test --server`
+ * `grunt test:cli` which start the stubby and run the test by using `ember test --silent --reporter xunit`

 ### Code Coverage